neuralpain/pigmentpedia/0.3.0/lib.typ

   pigmentpedia by neuralpain
   https://github.com/neuralpain/pigmentpedia

-  An extended color library for Typst.
+  An extensive color library for Typst.

   Search and apply over 20k pigments across a variety of color standards including, but not limited to: PANTONE®,